192.168.1.2 - Admin Login

 Can't Log In to 192.168.1.2 - Potential Issues and Solutions

 It's not uncommon to experience minor difficulties when trying to log into your router for the first time.
 In addition to writing incorrect log-in details, people make a few common mistakes.
+When faced with an IP address conflict, it's vital to verify whether 192.168.1.2 is indeed the router's login address.
 The checklist below will help you get a proper start when accessing your router's interface.

 - Is 192.168.1.2 the right address for your router?